johnnylozano/WalletApp/README.md

 ## About

-An Android App that displays the current weather conditions and three-day forecast for the desired city
+An Android App allows the user to manage income and expenses.

 ## Features
 * Kotlin